unmrds/bb-security/outline.md

+---
-# Are My Data Safe?
+title: Are My Data Safe?
+author:
+  - Jonathan Wheeler
+  - Karl Benedict
+margin-left: 1in
+margin-right: 1in
+margin-top: .75in
+margin-bottom: .75in
+...

 ## Principles